setbern/react-chrome-redux-boilerplate/README.md

 The background page programatically injects any required content scripts via `background/index.js` Scripts are injected when browser tabs are created or changed ( basically whenever you change url ).

 ###Huge shout out to @tshaddix!
-Much of this is based off examples given at SoCal Talk and ract-chrome-redux
+Much of this is based off examples given at SoCal Talk and react-chrome-redux